2022–23 AC Reggiana 1919 season

-The 2022–23 A.C.
-Reggiana 1919 season is the club's 104th season in existence and its second consecutive season in the third division of Italian football.
+The 2022–23 AC Reggiana 1919 season is the club's 104th season in existence and its second consecutive season in the third division of Italian football.
 In addition to the domestic league, Reggiana are participating in this season's edition of the Coppa Italia and the Coppa Italia Serie C. The season covers the period from 1 July 2022 to 30 June 2023.